In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 The clinical importance of recurrent chromosomal translocations in patients with hematologic malignancies has been underscored by the use of these translocations to tailor treatment for patients with leukemia and lymphoma.

-For example, almost all patients with translocation chronic myeloid leukemia (9; 22) show dramatic responses to imatinib, a recently developed tyrosine kinase inhibitor, and to the treatment of those with acute myeloid leukemia (AML). ) that have a (15; 17) translocation with all trans retinoic acids results in complete remission in a high percentage of patients.
+For example, almost all patients with translocation chronic myeloid leukemia (9; 22) show dramatic responses to imatinib, a recently developed tyrosine kinase inhibitor, and to the treatment of those with acute myeloid leukemia (AML). ) that have a (15; 17) translocation with all-trans-retinoic acids results in complete remission in many patients.

-These are specific therapies directed toward a tyrosine kinase fusion (BCR-ABL) and a retinoic acid receptor fusion (PML-RARA), respectively.
+These therapies are directed toward tyrosine kinase fusion (BCR-ABL) and retinoic acid receptor fusion (PML-RARA).

-Although these specific targeted therapies are only available for a subset of leukemia patients with specific chromosomal abnormalities, it has been observed that patients with certain translocations respond differently to conventional cytotoxic chemotherapy.
+Although these specific targeted therapies are only available for a subset of leukemia patients with specific chromosomal abnormalities, it has been observed that patients with particular translocations respond differently to conventional cytotoxic chemotherapy.

-For example, patients with acute myeloid leukemia with an inv (16) or (8; 21) chromosome respond better to high-dose cytarabine than do patients without an inv (16) or ot (8; 21) chromosome.
+For example, patients with acute myeloid leukemia with an inv (16) or (8; 21) chromosome respond better to high-dose cytarabine than do patients without an inv (16) or not (8; 21) chromosome.

-As a result of these studies, cytogenetic and molecular genetic findings are now an integral factor in determining chemotherapy regimens for the majority of patients with acute leukemia.
+As a result of these studies, cytogenetic and molecular genetic findings are now an integral factor in determining chemotherapy regimens for most patients with acute leukemia.

-Chromosomal translocations have been shown to be causal events involved in the development of many forms of malignancy; The clinical utility of these translocations is highlighted by their use in designing risk-appropriate treatment strategies.
+Chromosomal translocations are causal events involved in the development of many forms of malignancy; The clinical utility of these translocations is highlighted by their use in designing risk-appropriate treatment strategies.

-The study of chromosomal translocations has revealed several recurring themes and has provided important insights into the process of malignant transformation.
+The study of chromosomal translocations has revealed several recurring themes and has provided essential insights into the process of malignant transformation.
 However, the mechanisms that cause these translocations remain elusive.